linux-integrity/ima-doc/policy-syntax.rst

 mask
 -----------------------------------

-mask qualifies and is only legal with :ref:`func-file-check`.
+mask qualifies and is only legal with :ref:`func-file-check`, :ref:`func-bprm-check`, or :ref:`func-mmap-check`.
 Without ``mask``, the rule triggers on any of read, write, execute, or append.

 The values match the kernel flags: